Why Data Loss Still Happens in the Cloud Today

 The customer is responsible for protecting their data.

 This distinction is the root cause of most cloud-related data loss.
 While cloud platforms maintain uptime, physical security, redundancy, and infrastructure reliability, they do not provide complete backups or long-term data retention.
+Explore secure private cloud collaboration with Synology Drive.

 When files are deleted, overwritten, encrypted by ransomware, or corrupted, businesses often discover too late that the cloud provider cannot restore what was lost.
+See how on‑prem NAS plus cloud backup improves safety.

 Common Reasons Companies Lose Data in the Cloud